 D.3.1.
-Deferred Tax Liabilities
+DEFERRED TAX LIABILITIES

 For IFRS purposes, the deferred tax liabilities are recognised as the temporary differences between the carrying amounts of assets and liabilities in the IFRS balance sheet and the amounts attributed to such assets and liabilities for tax purposes.
 Deferred tax liabilities are generally recognised for all taxable temporary differences; however, they are not recognised if they arise from the initial recognition of goodwill.
 Moreover, deferred tax liabilities are not accounted for if they arise from the initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting nor taxable profit or loss.
 For Solvency II purposes, deferred tax is adjusted in order to account for differences between the Solvency II and IFRS balance sheet.
-The deferred tax liabilities under the IFRS balance sheet amount to €25,071as at 31 December 2020.
-Under Solvency II deferred tax liabilities amount to €597,656.
+The deferred tax liabilities under the IFRS balance sheet amount to $\xi$ 44,420 as at 31 December 2021.
+Under Solvency II deferred tax liabilities amount to $\xi$ 671,333.

 D.3.2.
-Payables
+PAYABLES

 The payables of the Companies within the Group consist of insurance and intermediaries' payables and other payables which relate to trade and other non-insurance payables.
-Insurance and intermediaries' payables include amounts due to intermediaries and as at 31 December 2020 amounting to \in 18,909,767 under the IFRS balance sheet.
-For similar reasons as for insurance and intermediaries' receivables, the value for intermediaries' payables under Solvency II is less when compared to the value under the IFRS balance sheet and amount to \in 10,492,957.
+Insurance and intermediaries' payables include amounts due to intermediaries and as at 31 December 2021 amounting to €18,135,510 under the IFRS balance sheet.
+For similar reasons as for insurance and intermediaries' receivables, the value for intermediaries' payables under Solvency II is less when compared to the value under the IFRS balance sheet and amount to €9,466,569.

 Furthermore, payables relating to trade and non-insurance including balances owed in respect of salaries and other services, are recognised initially at fair value net of any directly attributable transaction costs.
 Subsequent to initial recognition these financial liabilities are measured at amortised cost using the effective interest method.
 Payables also include current taxes on the taxable income for the period, using tax rates enacted or substantively enacted at the reporting date.
-As at 31 December 2020, these payables amounted to €18,439,431 under the IFRS balance sheet.
+As at 31 December 2021, these payables amounted to €18,894,130 under the IFRS balance sheet.
 There are no differences between the Solvency II valuation and IFRS valuation of payables (trade, not insurance) and no change in valuation approach took place during the reporting period.

 D.4.
-Any other disclosures
+ANY OTHER DISCLOSURES

 The outbreak of COVID-19 viral pneumonia in 2020 brought about an element of changing trends and a change in the overall economic outlook.
-Nevertheless, although the subsidiaries were impacted, the impact was limited to a reduction in volumes of premium due to lower economic activity, particularly in the period March to June 2020 (refer also to section D.2.3.).
-No major impact was noted on loss ratios.

-In light of the contained impact on the business of the Companies within the Group, the quality of the Group's assets, the solvency cover and financial position of the Group, while there is an element of uncertainty this is deemed to be not significant on the basis of information known to date.
+Nevertheless, Management does not envisage any significant uncertainties in the operations of the Company.
+In making this assessment, the Company has considered the impacts of the on-going COVID-19 pandemic.
+In light of the contained impact on the business of the Company, the quality of the Company's assets, the solvency cover and financial position of the Company, while there is an element of uncertainty this is deemed to be not significant on the basis of information known to date.